2016-2017 ACC Basketball Preview (Updated)

 Michael Gbinije's development into a second team All-ACC point guard saved Boeheim's offense two year's ago when plan A fell through, and he was a major reason for the team's Final Four run last season.
 He was very much a work in progress when he transferred to the school, and the same can be said of his heir apparent, Franklin Howard.
 A top 100 prospect a year ago, Howard shot horribly as a freshman (28.6% overall, 10.5% 3pt.), although he definitely has the potential to create for himself in time.
 Perhaps more important for the Orange's immediate needs, Howard did manage a 2 to 1 assist to turnover ratio, and at 6-5 he continues the Syracuse tradition of having long, athletic guards to defend the perimeter in Boeheim's zone.
 Boeheim played Howard reluctantly last season, although he clearly preferred him to the since departed Kaleb Joseph.
 In case Howard isn't ready to take over or plays out of control on occasion, Boeheim added Colorado St. graduate transfer John Gillon (13.2 ppg., 3.8 apg.
 At CSU) to provide a veteran alternative and to fill out a thin perimeter rotation.
 At 6-0, Gillon isn't an ideal fit for Boeheim's zone, but he provided a better than 2 to 1 assist to turnover ratio in his time at Colorado St., he's a career 36.4% 3pt. shooter, and his speed off the dribble will provide a nice wrinkle for the offense.
 6-6, 220 pound freshman Tyus Battle, a top 25 recruit, is a similar athlete to Richardson that should also be able to contribute from behind the arc.
 If the Orange are going to be successful, Battle has to become effective eventually.
 That need won't be immediate because of Boeheim's biggest offseason addition, who came to the program extremely late.
 Andrew White, a 6-7 graduate transfer from Nebraska, didn't make his intentions known until late August, but he makes a huge impact on the potential success of the Orange.
 After posting 16.6 points and 5.9 rebounds per game while shooting 41.2% from behind the arc in the Big Ten, White provides a proven power conference scorer and high end shooter that Syracuse was dearly missing.
 His presence also means that Boeheim won't have to spend extended periods of time with three true big men and just two perimeter players on the floor, which was a very real possibility prior to his arrival.
 Shooting was a major issue for the Orange a year ago (248th in overall field goal percentage), but White could go a long way towards repairing the problem.

 The Orange didn't lose any frontcourt contributors, and with reinforcements should become one of the better ACC teams in the paint.
 Tyler Lydon (10.1 ppg., 6.3 rpg., 1.8 bpg.) will move into the starting lineup after playing remarkably well at both ends of the floor as a freshman; he shot incredibly well (47.9% overall, 40.5% from 3), and his timing and long arms allowed him to be an imposing shot blocker that was even able to block shots on the perimeter.
 Lydon's a projected first round pick in next year's draft; with added strength, he'll become an imposing presence inside the paint as well as out, and with increased opportunities he may even lead the team in scoring.
 Senior Tyler Roberson (8.8 ppg., 8.5 rpg.) doesn't have the same scoring potential, but he's an offensive weapon in his own right as one of the conference's best offensive rebounders.
 The big new addition to the frontcourt is 7-2 Providence transfer Paschal Chukwu, a top 70 recruit two years ago that will likely prosper more in Syracuse's zone than he did with the Friars.
 Chukwu posted solid rebounding and shot blocking rates in limited minutes as a freshman.
 DaJuan Coleman is still around as well after receiving an additional redshirt year; while he's never going to live up to his original top 15 ranking, he's an active and agile (but not explosive) big body that is a capable scorer in the post.
-Syracuse also welcomes a pair of top 80 recruits in 6-9 Taurean Thompson and 6-8 Matthew Moyer.
-Both are athletic but thin, with Thompson more likely to be able to help defensively and on the boards and Moyer the better scorer heading into their freshman year.
-Either could redshirt to add strength considering Syracuse's depth.
+Syracuse also welcomes a top 80 recruit in 6-9 Taurean Thompson.
+Thompson is a work in progress offensively and will be a little light as a freshman, but he's athletic and aggressive enough that he could help defensively and on the boards when needed.
 The Orange were 222th in rebounding margin and 59th in blocked shots last year; rebounding should improve as the Orange get bigger along the front line, and the addition of Chukwu to Lydon could make Syracuse one of the better shot blocking teams in the country.

 Syracuse will once again feature an imposing defense; steals will decrease (Gbinije and Cooney were great defenders), as will 3pt.% defense (17th last season - Gillon will be a liability there), but overall field goal percentage defense (59th), rebounding, and shot blocking should improve.
 Offensive efficiency was set to take a tumble, but the addition of White helps fix that, and the frontcourt of White, Lydon, and Roberson could be one of the best offensive groups in the country.
 Jim Boeheim seemingly made the impossible happen by taking his team to the Final Four in the face of NCAA punishment last season; while that shouldn't be the expectation this year with the uncertainty in the backcourt, it will be a possibility.